New Assessment Test Starting Sept. 29

 The assessment costs $10, and is offered at the testing centers on each of our four campuses.
 Stop by during testing center hours (at least two hours before closing) and bring your student ID number and a government-issued photo ID.

 No appointment is necessary, except at our Brighton Center.
 Tests are not timed, but usually take two to three hours to complete.

 Find Out If You Qualify for an Exemption

-You may not have to take the Accuplacer® if you:
+Complete this form to help determine if you need to take the assessment.
+You may not have to take the placement test if you: